Choosing the right Glock for concealed carry isn’t as easy as just picking the most popular model.

 How We Chose The Best Glocks For Concealed Carry

 For this article, we took input from the Pew Pew Tactical staff and contributing writers.
-Our collective experience with Glocks covers everything from Law Enforcement use, recreational use, competition shooting, and concealed carry.
+Our collective experience with Glocks covers everything from law enforcement use, recreational shooting, competition, and concealed carry.
+Together, we’ve put untold thousands of rounds through these pistols.

-We used the following criteria to create our list: Reliability, concealability, caliber, controllability, and availability.
+We used the following criteria to create this list:

 Best Glocks For Concealed Carry